-This is not, strictly speaking, a question of enforceability of the contract against the Trustee, and so any such impairment of the Trustee's right of recourse does not affect our analysis of the enforceability of the ISDA Master Agreement, including the close-out netting provisions, against the Trustee, in the absence of insolvency proceedings in England in respect of the Trustee (discussed in part V below) or after the commencement of such proceedings (discussed in Annex 4-5 in relation to the Trustee of an English Trust, in Annex 11-12 in relation to the Trustee of an English Charitable Trust and in Annex 14-15 in relation to the Trustee of an Authorised Unit Trust).
+This is not, strictly speaking, a question of enforceability of the contract against the Trustee, and so any such impairment of the Trustee's right of recourse does not affect our analysis of the enforceability of the ISDA Master Agreement, including the close-out netting provisions, against the Trustee, in the absence of insolvency proceedings in England in respect of the Trustee (discussed in part V below) or after the commencement of such proceedings (discussed in Annex 5 in relation to the Trustee of an English Trust that is not subject to a special regulatory regime, in Annex 12 in relation to the Trustee of an English Charitable Trust, in Annex 14 in relation to the Trustee of an English Pension Fund and in Annex 4516 in relation to the Trustee of an Authorised Unit Trust).

-In Appendix E to this memorandum, we set out various issues affecting that are relevant to dealing with the Trustee of a trust governed by English law that do not go to the enforceability of the Trustee's contractual obligations under the ISDA Master Agreement but to the question of whether the Trustee (or, in certain circumstances, the other party directly) has recourse to the assets of the trust in order to meet its liabilities and certain other issues of importance when dealing with a Trustee.
+In Appendix E to this memorandum, we set out various issues that are relevant to dealing with the Trustee of a trust governed by an English law Trust that do not go to the enforceability of the Trustee's contractual obligations under the ISDA Master Agreement but to the question of whether the Trustee (or, in certain circumstances, the other party directly) has recourse to the assets of the trust in order to meet its liabilities and certain other issues of importance when dealing with athe Trustee.